shashwatjolly/thejollyblog/content/posts/KDE/2020-06-05---Adding-EteSync-Addressbooks.md

 Hey everyone!

 Last week, I wrote a [post](https://thejollyblog.netlify.app/posts/KDE/gsoc-part-2-the-coding-period-starts) about adding EteSync address books to Kontact.
-I'm happy to report that you can fetch your EteSync address books and contacts in Kontact.
+I'm happy to report that you can now fetch your EteSync address books and contacts in Kontact.
 If you want to test it out, skip to "[Testing the resource](#testing-the-resource)" section below.
 You can read on for updates on the project:

 ## Adding a new EteSync account to KAddressBook